wavecon/wavestack/docs/content/en/kubernetes/nsc/_index.md

 * kubectl-gardenlogin
 * kubectl-oidc_login

-Additionally, the following files were created:
+Additionally, these files were created:
 * ~/.garden/gardenctl-v2.yaml
 * ~/.garden/kubeconfig-garden.yaml
 * ~/.kube/config # or the name you chose